DOCUMENT TSC-2026/B23 · BLOG POST 23 · ECOSYSTEM STRATEGY · REV. 02

 The Revenue Share Math You Need to Model

 If your app does $500K ARR, Shopify takes 0%.
 You keep everything (minus the 2.9% processing fee on billing).
 At $2M ARR with the current model, your blended rate post-threshold: 15% of the $1M above the lifetime cap.
 That's $150K to Shopify per year.
 Your effective take-home on $2M ARR is around $1.7M after revenue share (plus processing fees).
+Shopify has also tightened what partners must disclose about app billing, so how you present those charges to merchants is now a compliance question, not just a pricing one.

 This changes exit multiples, fundraising math, and build-vs-buy calculations.
 If you're an acquirer looking at a Shopify app doing $2M ARR, you need to factor in the structural 15% that never goes away.
 If you're a VC evaluating a seed investment in a new app, the revenue share applies to the ceiling as much as it does to the floor.
 At $10M ARR, you're sending Shopify $1.35M per year.

-None of this is new — the economics have always included platform take rates.
+None of this is new, the economics have always included platform take rates.
 But the shift from annual reset to lifetime cap changes the trajectory analysis.
 Developers who benefited from the annual reset and were building financial models based on recurring threshold resets need to revisit those projections.

 Apps That Are Winning in 2026

 Verticalized apps.
-Apps that serve a specific merchant category — beauty, food and beverage, athletic apparel, pet products — with category-specific workflows, integrations, and logic that a general-purpose tool can't match.
+Apps that serve a specific merchant category, beauty, food and beverage, athletic apparel, pet products, with category-specific workflows, integrations, and logic that a general-purpose tool can't match.
 These apps have lower addressable markets but higher retention rates, lower churn, and defensibility that broad apps don't have.
-Getting those merchants to activate and stay is its own discipline — the benchmarks and framework for the critical first 7 days are in Shopify App Onboarding: Why 60% of Trial Users Never Convert.
+Getting those merchants to activate and stay is its own discipline, the benchmarks and framework for the critical first 7 days are in Shopify App Onboarding: Why 60% of Trial Users Never Convert.

 Deeply Plus-integrated apps.
-The deeper an app is embedded in Plus-specific workflows — B2B pricing, complex discount logic, Scripts replacements, Flow automations — the stickier it becomes.
+The deeper an app is embedded in Plus-specific workflows (B2B pricing, complex discount logic, Scripts replacements, Flow automations) the stickier it becomes.
 Plus merchants spend more on apps, have lower churn, and refer other Plus merchants through their networks.

 Apps losing ground: single-feature utility apps being replaced by Shopify native features (more on this next).
 Apps in saturated categories without differentiated UX or pricing.
 Apps that haven't invested in the quality bar that Built for Shopify certification requires and are therefore losing App Store positioning to certified competitors.